 Abuse Definition Includes Some of the key indicators It is important to be aware that there may be many other reasons for any of these indicators in any given situation.
-Financial The inappropriate use, misappropriation, embezzlement or theft of money, property or possessions.
-Theft, fraud or embezzlement of monies, benefits or goods; Exploitation or profiteering; Applying pressure in connection with wills, property or inheritance, or financial transactions; The abuse of influence, power or friendship to persuade a person to make gifts or change their will; Being charged excessive amounts for services such as minor building works on a property; Unexplained loss of money; Missing personal belongings such as art, jewellery and silverware; Deterioration in standard of living, not having as much money as usual to pay for shopping or regular outings; Inability to pay bills, getting into debt; Sudden changes in a person's finances; Person unable to access their own money or check their own accounts; Cheques being signed or cashed by other people without someone's consent; Recent acquaintances expressing sudden or disproportionate interest in the person and their money; Reluctance on the part of the family, friends or the person controlling the person's funds to pay for necessary food, clothes or other items; Recent changes of deeds / title of home;
+Financial The inappropriate use, misappropriation, embezzlement or theft of money, property or possessions. of monies, benefits or goods; Exploitation or profiteering; Applying pressure in Unexplained loss of money; Missing personal belongings such as art, jewellery and silverware; Deterioration in standard of living, not having as much money as usual to pay for shopping or regular outings; Inability to pay bills, getting into debt; Sudden changes in a person's finances; Person unable to access their own money or check their own accounts; Cheques being signed or cashed by other people without someone's consent; Recent acquaintances expressing sudden or disproportionate interest in the person and their money; Reluctance on the part of the family, friends or the person controlling the person's funds to pay for necessary food, clothes or other items; Recent changes of deeds / title of home;

-Abuse Definition Includes Some of the key indicators use of religious belief or practice; coercion and control of one individual by another in a spiritual context; the abuse of trust by someone in a position of spiritual authority (such as a minister).
-The person experiences spiritual abuse as a deeply emotional personal attack. practices onto people, particular those who may be vulnerable to such practices; Extreme pastoral interference in personal matters - reducing individual choice and responsibility; The misuse of scripture or power to control behaviour and pressure to conform; The requirement of obedience to the abuser, or the suggestion that the abuser has a "divine" position; Intrusive healing and deliverance ministries, which may result in people experiencing emotional, physical or sexual harm; The denial of the right of faith or opportunity to grow in the knowledge and love of God; Exclusion of people to the full range of church life (no arrangements for gluten-free wafers or non-alcoholic wine at Communion, or fear of involving those who are HIV positive); abuse because its definition may be more an issue of personal interpretation of common practices in the church or denomination.
-Pastoral practices that 'force' people into accepting religious values or ideas; Confusion, and uncertainty of who, what or why they believe any more; Deeply scarred - emotionally, psychologically and spiritually; Abuse Spiritual Definition The inappropriate Includes Forcing religious ideas or Some of the key indicators It is important to be aware that there may be many other reasons for any of these indicators in any given situation.
-It is often difficult for churches to identify spiritual Inappropriate granting and / or use of Power of Attorney; Sudden change or creation of a will to benefit and individual significantly;
+Abuse Definition Includes Inappropriate granting and / or use of Power of Attorney; Sudden change or creation of a will to benefit and individual significantly; Some of the key indicators It is important to be aware that there may be many other reasons for any of these indicators in any given situation.
+Spiritual The inappropriate use of religious belief or practice; coercion and control of one individual by another in a spiritual context; the abuse of trust by someone in a position of spiritual authority (such as a minister).
+The person experiences spiritual abuse as a deeply emotional personal attack.
+Forcing religious ideas or practices onto people, particular those who may be vulnerable to such practices; Extreme pastoral interference in personal matters - reducing individual choice and responsibility; The misuse of scripture or power to control behaviour and pressure to conform; The requirement of obedience to the abuser, or the suggestion that the abuser has a "divine" position; Intrusive healing and deliverance ministries, which may result in people experiencing emotional, physical or sexual harm; The denial of the right of faith or opportunity to grow in the knowledge and love of God; Exclusion of people to the full range of church life (no arrangements for gluten-free wafers or non-alcoholic wine at Communion, or fear of involving those who are HIV positive); It is often difficult for churches to identify spiritual abuse because its definition may be more an issue of personal interpretation of common practices in the church or denomination.
+Pastoral practices that 'force' people into accepting religious values or ideas; Confusion, and uncertainty of who, what or why they believe any more; Deeply scarred - emotionally, psychologically and spiritually; Abuse Definition Includes Some of the key indicators It is important to be aware that there may be many other reasons for any of these indicators in any given situation.